COMP 6901 -- Applied Algorithms, Winter 2022

 Policy on collaboration and plagiarism.

-The main rule is: the work you submit must be your own.
+be your own.
 You are encouraged to work together on problems and ask questions about them on the discussion forum; however, you must work out all answers you submit on drills, exams, etc by yourself, without looking things up online or interacting with anybody except for the instructor.
 You are welcome to work together on the assignments, but write solutions by yourself.
 If you come across an answer to a similar problem while researching a topic, you must reference the source and restate the solution in your own words, then you can receive full marks.

 Plagiarism is a serious academic offence and will be dealt with accordingly.
 Posting any course content (assignments, drills, exams, practice problems) on the internet, with or without solutions, or using services such as Chegg is a serious academic misconduct which will be reported.